 Beyond discussing who pays for what, also communicate any family responsibilities tied to driving, says Kay.
 In their family, she says, “part of driving our vehicle means you take your brother to school with you and we coordinate who gets the vehicle, with the older child getting first dibs.”

 A car-sharing arrangement can help siblings learn to plan ahead and work as part of a team.
-Pitching in with driving responsibilities could also be part of the cost-sharing arrangements because it frees up parents to work more instead of chauffeuring younger kids to after-school activities or running to the dry cleaner.
+Pitching in with driving responsibilities and errands could also be part of the cost-sharing arrangements because it frees up parents to work more instead of chauffeuring younger kids to after-school activities or running to the dry cleaner.
 (First, consult your state laws, as some may limit how many people a new driver can shuttle around.)

-Incentivize safe driving
+3. Incentivize safe driving.

 It’s generally cheaper to insure a teen driver as part of a multi-vehicle family policy rather than having the teen buy their own insurance policy.
 Check with your insurer to see if they offer discounts for good grades, completing driver’s education, or allowing the insurer to monitor the teen’s driving using a vehicle tracker.